-Fall.
-3 credits Examines the psychological, sociological, and anthropological principles and research in the understanding of cultural diversity in American society.
+Examines the psychological, sociological, and anthropological principles and research in the understanding of cultural diversity in American society.
 Emphasis is on knowledge, skills, and self-awareness of the counselor in providing mental health services to a diverse population.

 CCPS 510: Professional, Ethical and Legal Applications.

-Fall, 3 credits Emphasis on professional, ethical and legal issues associated with human services.
-Analyzes the function of ethics in the profession and the study of legal rights, duties, and liabilities of human service practitioners.
-Prerequisite: 501.
+Emphasis on professional, ethical and legal issues associated with human services.
+Analyzes the function of ethics in the profession and the study of legal rights, duties, and liabilities of human services practitioners.
+Prerequisite: CCPS 501.

-CCPS 512 Behavioral Statistics.
+CCPS 512: Behavioral Statistics.

-Spring, 3 credits Emphasizes use of statistical techniques to describe, compare and predict probable trends in large and small samplings of data.
+Emphasis on use of statistical techniques to describe, compare and predict probable trends in large and small samplings of data.
+Prerequisite: Admission.